2020–21 Indiana Hoosiers men's basketball team: Recruiting class

 Miller continued to implement his "inside-out" approach to recruiting by adding two more highly ranked recruits from Indiana: Trey Galloway and Anthony Leal, who was named 2020 Indiana Mr. Basketball on April 10, 2020.
-With Leal earning this honor, he made three straight Indiana Mr. Basketball's to attend IU, the first time to happen in the storied history of the program.
-In addition to these recruits, Miller also nabbed the New Hampshire Gatorade Player of Year in 4-star recruit, Jordan Geronimo.
+With Leal earning this honor, he made three straight Indiana Mr. Basketballs to attend IU, the first time this had happened in the storied history of the program.
+Miller also nabbed the New Hampshire Gatorade Player of the Year, 4-star recruit Jordan Geronimo.
 On May 18, 2020, it was announced that Khristian Lander, who was originally a 2021–22 commit, was reclassifying to 2020.
 He stated that a big factor in his decision was the chance to play with Trayce Jackson-Davis and "dominate the Big Ten."